 You may also like: Reasons behind State Department travel warnings for 25 countries

 The United Kingdom has struggled economically in recent years amid rising inflation and ongoing Brexit negotiations.
 Nevertheless, the Western European country has reported climbing happiness metrics every year since the Office for National Statistics began keeping track in 2011, with greater satisfaction levels in England than in Scotland, Wales, or Northern Ireland.

 Nestled in between Belgium, France, and Germany, the tiny country of Luxembourg enjoys lush green countrysides and a charming mix of cultures.
 As one of the world’s major financial centers, the country consistently ranks in the top-five richest countries in the world.

 - Happiness score: 7.139

 Tucked amid the cradle of civilization is Israel’s rich geography including high mountain ranges, low fertile valleys, sprawling deserts, and coastal plains.
-The Middle Eastern nation has a high life expectancy that has increased more than two full years since 2006 and an exceptional universal health care system that’s been running for more than 20 years.
+The Middle Eastern nation has a high life expectancy that has increased more than two full years since 2006 and an exceptional universal health care system that’s been running for over 20 years.

 - Happiness score: 7.167

 Things are good in this peaceful Central American country, which abolished its army in 1948 and offers universal health care to its citizens—earning it the nickname the "Switzerland of Central America."
 It’s filled with lush rainforests, mountainous volcanoes, and sunny tropical beaches, boasting 6% of the world's biodiversity.
-The easygoing nation was ranked the “happiest country in the world” by the NEF's Happy Planet Index.
+The "pura vida" nation was ranked the "happiest country in the world" by the NEF's Happy Planet Index.

 - Happiness score: 7.228